johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 {{< /figure >}}

+Essentially, all online flamewars about scanlines vs sharp pixels comes down to which particular systems the people participating in the debate owned.
+Guys whose first computer was a PC and grew up with VGA games can rightfully claim that they never saw scanlines on their monitors, and the pixels appeared as sharp, chunky little rectangles, while the Amiga and console folk were definitely not hallucinating either when they keep talking about scanlines and the beneficial smoothing effects of CRTs on low-res graphics.

-## Why bother?
+### Why bother?

-People are paying big money for powerful graphics cards these days to enjoy their 3D games with smooth antialised graphics --- back in the 80s we got that smoothing for free in the monitor hardware!
-Of course, the graphics still had to be skillfully made, but if it was properly antialised by the artist, the results just looked glorious on a typical Commodore monitor.
+People are paying big money for powerful graphics cards these days to enjoy their 3D games with smooth antialiased graphics --- back in the 80s we got that smoothing for free in the monitor hardware!
+Of course, the graphics still had to be skilfully made, but if it was properly antialiased by the artist, the results just looked glorious on a typical Commodore monitor.

 Below is an Amiga artwork with a CRT shader applied to it that simulates the